ociu/sphinx-traceability-extension/doc/checklist.rst

     Have you tested the package?

-.. checklist-item:: QUE-PROCESS Followed process
+.. checklist-item:: QUE-PROCESS Followed the process

     Did you follow the process?

-.. checklist-item:: ITEM_MISSING_FROM_CHECKLIST Should trigger a warning
+.. checklist-item:: ITEM_MISSING_FROM_CHECKLIST Triggers a warning

     This item ID is not present in the checklist of the pull request and should trigger a warning.